Hans Albert: Life and career

 Albert was born in Cologne, Germany, on 8 February 1921, the son of a teacher of Latin and history.
+He served in WW2, gaining the Iron Cross 2nd Class.
 In 1950 he earned a degree in business administration at the University of Cologne, followed by a PhD in social politics in 1952.
 From 1952-1958 he worked as an assistant at the research institute for social and administrative sciences at the university, where he also obtained a Dr. habil. in social politics in 1957.
 As a lecturer, he read logic, theory of science, and economics of the welfare state.
 Beginning in 1958 he participated in the Alpbacher Hochschulwochen (a summer conference in the Austrian alpine village of Alpbach), where he met Karl Popper after having studied and mostly embracing his philosophy.
 After 1955, he had discussions with Paul Feyerabend, who in those times was a critical rationalist and an admirer of Karl Popper.
 Their letters were later published.
 In 1963, Albert received the Social Sciences and General Studies of Methods chair (later named Sociology and Studies of Economics) at Wirtschaftshochschule Mannheim (later University of Mannheim).

 1961-1969 was the time of the so-called Positivismusstreit (positivism dispute), the debate between Karl Popper and Theodor W. Adorno concerning positivism within German sociology during the 1960s.
 Albert participated at this meanwhile famous Tagung der deutschen Gesellschaft für Soziologie (Conference of the German Society of Sociology) in 1961 in Tübingen.
 In the beginning, there was no dispute on positivism, because both Adorno and Popper were opposed to positivism.
 The debate was more about the differences between social sciences and natural sciences and the status of values in the social sciences.
 In 1963, the debate was continued by Jürgen Habermas in the Festschrift für Adorno.
 In 1964, in the Soziologentag (Conference on Sociology) in Heidelberg, the debate grew into an excited discussion between Habermas and Albert.
 The dispute culminated in a collection of essays, published in 1969 and translated into several languages.
 This dispute gained a broad audience.

 In 1989, Albert retired from active service as a professor emeritus, but continued writing books and giving lectures at many universities, such as the 1990 lectures at the University of Graz on Critical Rationalism, the 1995 Walter Adolf Lectures at Hochschule St. Gallen, and the 1998 Wittgenstein-Lectures at the University of Bayreuth (with Rainer Hegselmann) about critical rationalism.